cometa/devices/README.md

 * device\_id - the unique device ID (max 32 characters)
 * app\_name - the application name registered with Cometa
 * app\_key - the application key
+* auth_timestamp - timestamp of the request in Epoch
+* body_MD5 - MD5 digest of the message
 * auth\_signature - the authorization signature

 The POST body contains the message.
 The message can be any type, including binary, providing that is not larger than 64 KB.